linux-system-roles/mssql/README.md

 The port that SQL Server listens on.

+If you set `mssql_firewall_configure` to `false`, you must open the firewall port defined with the `mssql_tcp_port` variable prior to running this role.

+You can change the TCP port by setting this variable to a different port.
+If you set `mssql_firewall_configure` to `true` while changing the TCP port, the role closes the previously opened firewall port.

 Default: `1433`

 Type: `int`

 ### `mssql_firewall_configure`

-Whether to open the `mssql_tcp_port` port in the Linux firewall.
+Whether to open firewall ports required by this role.

 When this variable is set to `true`, the role enables firewall even if it was not enabled.

 The role uses the `fedora.linux_system_roles.firewall` role to manage the firewall, hence, only firewall implementations supported by the `fedora.linux_system_roles.firewall` role work.

-If you set this variable to `false`, you must open the port defined with the `mssql_tcp_port` variable prior to running this role.
+If you set this variable to `false`, you must open required ports prior to running this role.

 Default: `false`